How to make organic soil for your weed

 What is an organic super soil?

 The key factor in organics is soil life.
 A proper organic soil, in the words of famed organic soil scientist Jeff Lowenfels, is “teaming with life.”
-To put this into perspective, a shot glass filled with a proper organic soil will contain more individual living organisms than humans that inhabit the planet.
+To put this into perspective, a shot glass filled with a proper organic soil will contain more individual living organisms than humans who inhabit the planet.
 That’s a lot of life!

 Each organism within this habitat serves it purpose in the web of life (sometimes also referred to as a soil food web).
 This web is not only virtually self-sustaining, it also has the capabilities to both convert and provide readily available nutrients to your plants.
 Maintaining an organic cannabis garden grown in super soil may require little to nothing more than adding water.
 Take that, synthetic nutrients!

 The term “super soil” dates back to when organic cultivation practices were just beginning to make their way into the canon of cannabis grow methodology.
-Perhaps the undisputed king of organic super soils is Subcool of TGA Genetics, who a few years back posted his super soil recipe in a High Times article.
+Perhaps the undisputed king of organic super soils is Subcool of TGA Genetics, who a many years back posted a super soil recipe in a High Times article.

-4 steps to building organic soil for cannabis
+How to build organic soil for cannabis

 Step 1: Know what’s in your soil

 To build a quality soil, you first need to know what’s in it to begin with.
 When buying soil, you’ll see a list of ingredients and information on what nutrients are readily available in it.
-If you’re hoping to use soil that is already in your garden or being taken from another source, it’s impossible to readily know what is actually in that soil.
+If you’re hoping to use soil that is already in your garden or taken from another source, it’s impossible to know what is actually in that soil.

 Step 2: Find the right soil amendments

-A little slower to release than worm castings, crustacean meal adds nitrogen, phosphorus, calcium, and chitin to your soil.
+- Crustacean meal: A little slower to release than worm castings, crustacean meal adds nitrogen, phosphorus, calcium, and chitin to your soil.
 Chitin-eating microbes will help keep nematodes at bay.

-Bone meal generally comes from cattle bones, and it helps to keep phosphorus levels up.
+- Bone meal: Bone meal generally comes from cattle bones, and it helps to keep phosphorus levels up.
 Keep in mind that your soil needs to be at a pH below 7 for bone meal to be most effective.

-Chicken manure is a great way to introduce both phosphorus and nitrogen.
+- Chicken manure: Chicken manure is a great way to introduce both phosphorus and nitrogen.
 Choose a high-quality manure that is fully processed and make sure to amend the manure into your soil with enough time to let hot manure cool off.

-Rock dust is a very slow-releasing phosphorus source that can be effective in soil for years, but it does not perform well in soils with a pH above 7.
+- Rock dust: Rock dust is a very slow-releasing phosphorus source that can be effective in soil for years, but it does not perform well in soils with a pH above 7.

-Kelp meal is a great source of potassium that promotes microbial diversity in the soil.
+- Kelp meal: Kelp meal is a great source of potassium that promotes microbial diversity in the soil.
 A water-soluble amendment, kelp can be applied with water or by hand directly into the soil.

-Wood ash can be used to increase the potassium levels in your soil, but be aware that it generally raises the pH so make sure to test your soil’s pH levels regularly.
+- Wood ash: Wood ash can be used to increase the potassium levels in your soil, but be aware that it generally raises the pH so make sure to test your soil’s pH levels regularly.

-Your compost bin can be an excellent source of potassium for your garden, especially if it contains fruit rinds and banana peels.
+- Compost: Your compost bin can be an excellent source of potassium for your garden, especially if it contains fruit rinds and banana peels.

-You should also consider amendments that change the soil’s density, airflow, and ability to hold water.
+Also, consider amendments that change the soil’s density, airflow, and ability to hold water.
 For example, perlite and peat moss can improve drainage and water retention.
 Introducing a healthy worm population and fungal colonies will also help fluff up the soil, thus improving its structure.

 Step 3: Mix your soil